Dr. Walter E. Grunden

-Dr. Walter E. Grunden, Associate Professor (Ph.D.
-University of California, Santa Barbara, 1998).
-Professor Grunden teaches courses on Modern China and Japan, Science and Technology, World War II, and Comparative Public Policy.
-He is the author of Secret Weapons & World War II: Japan in the Shadow of Big Science (University Press of Kansas, 2005) and numerous articles on nuclear weapons history.
-His research focuses on the intersection of science, society, and the state with a particular interest in the development of weapons of mass destruction.
-Dr. Grunden has participated in several conferences, workshops, and seminars nationally and internationally, and his work has been published in Japanese, German, and Russian.
-He has been awarded research grants from the Social Science Research Council, the Japan Society for the Promotion of Science, the Association for Asian Studies Northeast Asia Council, the US Department of Education, and the Center for Japanese Studies at the University of Michigan.
+Professor Grunden is a historian of modern Japan and China whose research interests include science and technology policy, military intelligence, and the experience of scientists in their engagement with the state, society, and warfare, especially in the 1930s-1950s.
+He has published extensively on the history of weapons of mass destruction, including nuclear, biological, and chemical weapons, and he has participated in several conferences, workshops, and seminars nationally and internationally.
+His work has been published in Japanese, German, and Russian.
+Grunden has been awarded research grants from the Social Science Research Council, the Japan Society for the Promotion of Science, the Japan-United States Friendship Commission and the Northeast Asia Council of the Association for Asian Studies, the US Department of Education, and the Center for Japanese Studies at the University of Michigan.
 He was a visiting scholar in residence at the Tokyo Institute of Technology in 2001-2002.

 - Nuclear Age/Nuclear Weapons/Proliferation

 - Intelligence/Espionage/National Security Policy